s3anmorrow/markdown-me/README.md

 Some tweaks that will need to be done with the generated md files:
 - all markdown characters (-,>,<,*,#,etc) will be escaped with a backslash - this is required for normal text but in code blocks (marked with ```) will be make the code unreadable
 - indentation will need to be done to get the tabbing correct
-- code blocks will be formatted correctly if a ''' is added around the code blocks in the word document prior to conversion
+- code blocks will be formatted correctly if a ''' is added around the code blocks in the word document prior to conversion.
+Can be automated in word:
+    - do an "Advanced Find and Replace" searching for New Courier font (font used for all code snippets in my lesson plans)
+    - replace with ```^l^&```^l

 ## Requirements
 - Pandoc (https://pandoc.org/installing.html)